refinery/refinerycms/doc/guides/1 - Getting Started/1 - Installation Prerequisites.md

 	$ gem update --system

-Also, due to an RDoc bug, you’ll need to update it as well:
+Also, due to an RDoc bug, you'll need to update it as well:

 	$ gem install rdoc